-The Company may call the Warrants, other than the Placement Agent Warrants, at any time the common stock trades above \$5.00 ( for warrants issued in 2013) or above \$3.00 (for warrants issued in 2015) for twenty (20) consecutive days following the effectiveness of the registration statement covering the resale of the shares of common stock underlying the Warrants, provided that the Warrants can only be called if such registration statement is current and remains effective at the time of the call and provided further that the Company can only call the Investor Warrants for redemption, if it also calls all other Warrants for redemption on the terms described above.
+The Company may call the Warrants, other than the Placement Agent Warrants, at any time the common stock trades above \$5.00 (for warrants issued in 2013) or above \$3.00 (for warrants issued in 2015) for twenty (20) consecutive days following the effectiveness of the registration statement covering the resale of the shares of common stock underlying the Warrants, provided that the Warrants can only be called if such registration statement is current and remains effective at the time of the call and provided further that the Company can only call the Investor Warrants for redemption, if it also calls all other Warrants for redemption on the terms described above.
 The Placement Agent Warrants do not have a redemption feature.
 The Placement Agent warrants may be exercised on a "cashless" basis.
 Such term is a contingent feature and within the control of the Company, therefore does not require liability classification.

-A summary of equity warrants outstanding as of March 31, 2017 is presented below, all of which are fully vested.
+A summary of equity warrants outstanding as of September 30, 2017 is presented below, all of which are fully vested.

-Shares Total Warrants Outstanding at December 31, 2016 40,255 Warrants tendered on January 13, 2017 (30,966) Warrants exercised first quarter, 2017 outside of tender offer (2,916) Total Warrants Outstanding at March 31, 2017 6,373
+Shares Total Warrants Outstanding at December 31, 2016 40,255 Warrants tendered on January 13, 2017 (30,966) Warrants exercised first quarter, 2017 outside of tender offer (2,916) Warrants exercised second quarter, 2017 (412) Warrants exercised third quarter, 2017 - Total Warrants Outstanding at September 30, 2017 5.961

-After the effect of certain cash and cashless exercises of warrants, the Company received net cash proceeds of \$12.7 million from the warrants tendered on January 13, 2017 and \$2.1 million for warrants exercised outside the tender offer, for a total of \$14.8 million of proceeds.
+After the effect of certain cash and cashless exercises of warrants, the Company received net cash proceeds of approximately \$12.7 million from the warrants tendered on January 13, 2017 and approximately \$2.1 million for warrants exercised outside the tender offer, for a total of approximately \$14.8 million of proceeds in the first quarter.
+All warrants tendered in the second quarter were cashless warrants.
+No warrants were tendered in the third quarter.

-NOTE G - Stock Based Compensation
+NOTE H - Stock Based Compensation

 In August 2013, the Company adopted the 2013 Equity Compensation Plan (the "Plan"), which provides for the granting of incentive stock options, nonqualified stock options, restricted stock units, performance units, and stock purchase rights.
 Options under the Plan may be granted at prices not less than 100% of the fair value of the shares on the date of grant as determined by the Board Committee.
 The Board Committee determines the period over which the options become exercisable subject to certain restrictions as defined in the Plan, with the current outstanding options generally vesting over three years.
 The term of the options is no longer than ten years.
-The Company currently has available 14,155,292 shares of common stock for issuance under the plan.
+The Company currently has available 1,397,606 shares of common stock for issuance under the plan.